This blog was created before the release of WCAG 2.2. For information on the most up-to-date WCAG standards, visit our WCAG Compliance page.

 An Innovative Solution

-eSSENTIAL ACCESSIBILITY has developed a comprehensive web accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
+Level Access has developed a comprehensive web accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
 This includes integrating web accessibility evaluation services with assistive technology to deliver a transformative experience for people with disabilities.
-Learn more about eSSENTIAL ACCESSIBILITY’s innovative solution.
+Learn more about the innovative solution from Level Access.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More